Pramod-kumar-25/CP_Adaptive_Learning_Prototype/docs/README.md

 ## 🚀 Vision
 In a world of digital-first education, students often get distracted or stuck.
 This system provides:
-1. **Real-time Insights**: Tutors see live alerts when a student is disengaged (e.g., excessive pausing or long idle periods).
+1. **Real-time Insights**: Tutors see live alerts and a **Live System Log Terminal** when a student is disengaged (e.g., excessive pausing or long idle periods).
 2. **Instant Intervention**: Tutors can switch the student's active content mode with a single click—no page refreshes, no delays.
 3. **Human-in-the-Loop**: Instead of a purely automated black-box AI, this empowers the human educator with "superpowers."

+## 🎨 Premium Experience
+The prototype features a modern **Glassmorphism** interface with neon highlights:
+- **Hero Landing**: An immersive role-selection portal for Learners and Tutors.
+- **Cinema Mode**: A high-end video player with auto-hiding metadata overlays.
+- **Audio Visualizers**: Dynamic pulse animations for audio-based learning.

 ## 🛠️ Tech Stack
-- **Frontend**: React (Vite), Tailwind-inspired CSS, Lucide Icons, Framer Motion.
+- **Frontend**: React (Vite), Glassmorphism CSS, Framer Motion, Lucide Icons.
 - **Backend**: Python (FastAPI), WebSockets for real-time signaling.
-- **Database**: Supabase (PostgreSQL) for persistence.
+- **Database**: Supabase (PostgreSQL) for persistence and authentication.

 ## 🏃 Quick Start

 ### 1. Database Setup
 1. Create a project at [Supabase](https://supabase.com).
-2. Run the SQL located in `/database/schema.sql` in the Supabase SQL Editor.
+2. Run the SQL located in `/database/schema.sql` to setup tables and default learners.
 3. Obtain your `SUPABASE_URL` and `SUPABASE_ANON_KEY`.

 ### 2. Backend Setup